emreensr/url-shortener-front-and-api/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has been developed using tailwind.css

 ## Available Scripts